In the guide

 This equipment is then subject to periodic inspection for accuracy and continued conformity by Trading Standards officers who are qualified in weights and measures.

-These inspections will be scheduled at intervals determined by the use that the equipment is put to and the likelihood that it may wear and become inaccurate.
+These inspections may be scheduled at intervals, which are determined by the use that the equipment is put to and the likelihood that it may wear and become inaccurate.
 They could be as frequent as every six months or as far apart as five years.

-If weighing and measuring equipment is found to be not of the required accuracy when inspected, the inspecting officer may issue instructions to have the equipment adjusted.
+If weighing and measuring equipment is found to be not of the required accuracy, the inspecting officer may issue instructions to have the equipment adjusted.

-For more serious discrepancies, the officer may 'reject' the equipment, thus revoking its qualifying stamp with the six-pointed star (above).
+For more serious discrepancies, the officer may 'reject' the equipment, thus revoking its qualifying stamp with the six-pointed star (see above).
 This means that the equipment cannot be used again until it has been repaired to the requirements of the TEC and re-stamped.
+An officer may also reject equipment that is in use but hasn't been stamped.

 Back to top